HackGT/beekeeper/README.md

 This job is responsible for creating or updating a single deployment.
 This involves templating out Kubernetes configurations, wiring DNS via Cloudflare's API, and reporting status via the GitHub deployment API.

 ### DeleteDeploymentJob
-This job is responsbile for cleaning up a deployment that is removed.
+This job is responsble for cleaning up a deployment that is removed.
 The job removes the corresponding Kubernetes `Deployment` and `Service` objects and removes the DNS entry for the deployment.

 ## Endpoints
 ### `/api/github_webhooks`